 There are different ways your substance is identified in chemical literature, some are more precise than others.
 All of these below are for the same substance.

 CAS Registry Numbers are unique identifiers assigned to substances by Chemical Abstracts Service and maintained in their CAS Registry.
 You can search these in SciFinder-n, as well as numerous online and print sources to find your chemical.

 There are now more than 250 million substances in the Registry, with about thousands of new substances are added daily.
 Each CAS RN is made up of three sets of numbers divided by hyphens.

 50-00-0 - Formaldehyde (lowest assigned number)

 58-08-2 - Caffeine

-The challenge with searching molecular formulas is that many substances can have the same molecular formula, like C8H8O3, the molecular formula for vanillin, methyl salicylate, p-anisic acid, methylparaben, mandelic acid, phenoxyacetic acid, and more.
+The challenge with searching molecular formulas is that they're not unique identifiers for compounds.
+For example, C8H8O3 is the molecular formula for vanillin, methyl salicylate, p-anisic acid, methylparaben, mandelic acid, phenoxyacetic acid, and more.

 You can always search for chemical information by searching on the substance name itself.

 Spelling matters.
 If you get zero hits, check the spelling first.